ashabahmed/wmata-project/readme.md

 ---

 ### A COVID-19 Interlude:
 Originally, we would have required you to generate API keys from [Metro WMATA API](https://developer.wmata.com/) and use them to get real results.
-Given the Metro’s limited hours during the COVID-19 crisis, we’ve added a feature so you can work on this project after 9pm!
+Given the Metro’s limited hours during the COVID-19 crisis, we've added a feature so that this project can still be done if the metro isn't running.

 There’s an environmental variable `USE_REAL_API`.
 This is set to `false` by default, and if you keep it set that way, it will return faked incoming train results.

-We still encourage you to get actual api keys, add them to the `.env`, and use them instead when it is available!
+We encourage you to get actual api keys, add them to the `.env`, and use them instead when trains are running!
 Looking over the documentation will prepare you for the results that will be returned by the backend whether real or faked.

 ---